The Eighteenth Century London Monster

 The First Attacks

-In 1788, a report came in that a large man was in the habit of accosting wealthy women who were alone with foul language.
-Sometimes, he stabbed them with a sharp object such as a pin.
+In 1788, a report came in that a large man was in the habit of accosting wealthy women who were alone.
+He used foul language and, sometimes, he stabbed them with a sharp object such as a pin.
 On other occasions he slashed their dresses with a knife that took some flesh with it.
 Some were slashed across the face.
 Women took to wearing various forms of armour to protect themselves.

 A common feature of all these assaults was that the perpetrator got away before help could arrive.
 In two years, there were reports of 50 attacks but descriptions of the culprit varied quite widely.